kevinsteves/pan-python/doc/pan.xapi.rst

  request with the **cmd** argument and optional **vsys** argument.
  **cmd** is an XML document which represents the command to be executed.
- Commands and command options are XML elements, and command arguments are XML data.  **vsys** can be to to target the command to a specific Virtual System.
+ Commands and command options are XML elements, and command arguments are XML data.  **vsys** can be used to target the command to a specific Virtual System.

  When **cmd_xml** is *True* a CLI-style **cmd** argument is converted to XML.
 This works by converting all unquoted arguments in **cmd** to